Sogrea/zls/README.md

-# mrczlnks
+# ZLS - Zeta Linux Setup

-mrczlnks is a free to use Arch Linux + i3-wm install script.
+zls is a free to use Arch Linux + GNOME install script.

 It is primarly designed for my own usage but free for you all to use and modify to fit your own purposes.

-It's all done by hand... because doing it by feet would have been too difficult. :P
+TVB Marcioz <3

 ## Disclaimer